marianhlavac/marianhlavac-cz/index.md

 layout: home
 ---

-# Hey there, my&nbsp;name&nbsp;is&nbsp;Marián.
+# Hi, my&nbsp;name&nbsp;is&nbsp;Marián.

-I'm 25-yo full-stack web developer and technology enthusiast with interests in&nbsp;various multimedia, art, and&nbsp;design.
+I'm 26-yo full-stack web developer and technology enthusiast with interests in&nbsp;various multimedia, art, and&nbsp;design.
-I have experience with both front-end and&nbsp;back-end web development, project design, UI/UX design, and&nbsp;hardware.
+I have experience with both front-end and&nbsp;back-end web development, mobile application development, project design, UI/UX design, and&nbsp;hardware.
 I'm currently working on a&nbsp;[device to make drones smarter and safe to access our airspace]( https://getdronetag.com){:target="_blank"}.